tiarno/bhp3_class/bhp3_class/areas_for_class/Class.md

 ## Your Job

-- populate your bhp3_class module
+- populate your `bhp3_class/web` module
     - mapper.py
     - dirfinder.py

+- Can you create a function to return words from a word list?
+  That would let us simplify the dirfinder/wp_killer code.

 ---